Art Therapy for Trauma in Pittsburgh, PA

 Step 5

-Continued Growth and Resilience Building
+Continued Growth & Resilience Building

 The final phase focuses on building long-term resilience and establishing creative practices you can maintain independently.
 You'll develop a personal toolkit of artistic techniques and approaches for managing stress, processing emotions, and maintaining a connection to your authentic self.
 Sessions may become less frequent as you demonstrate increased emotional regulation and creative confidence, with the option for periodic check-ins or intensified support during challenging periods.